ginkel/reveal-ck/README.md

 # Create Slides with Markdown

-## Overview
+## reveal-ck is..

-reveal-ck is a command line tool that helps you author [reveal.js][reveal.js] presentations.
+a command line tool that helps you author [reveal.js][reveal.js] presentations.

 [reveal.js]: http://lab.hakim.se/reveal-js

-It lets you focus on the content of your presentation by taking care of the details (HTML, JavaScript) behind building a reveal.js presentation.
+It lets you focus on the content of your presentation by taking care of the details of building a reveal.js presentation.

 You write your presentation in markdown, in a single file, and reveal-ck generates everything else.